Lady in the Dark

 Lady in the Dark is a musical with music by Kurt Weill, lyrics by Ira Gershwin and book and direction by Moss Hart.
 It was produced by Sam Harris.
-The protagonist, Liza Elliott, is the unhappy female editor of a fictional fashion magazine who is undergoing psychoanalysis.
+The protagonist, Liza Elliott, is the unhappy editor of a fashion magazine who is undergoing psychoanalysis.
 The musical ran on Broadway in 1941, and in the United Kingdom in 1981.
 A film version was released in 1944, and a live television special followed in 1954.

+Structure

+Lady in the Dark has an unusual structure for a work of musical theatre.
+The play is divided into dialogue scenes portraying the life of the protagonist, Liza Elliott, and dream sequences portraying her fantasies and nightmares.
+The musical score is confined to the dream sequences, each of which takes the form of a mini-operetta; unlike a typical book musical, no songs are performed during the real-life scenes.

 Story

-Liza Elliot (Gertrude Lawrence) finds herself constantly plagued by indecision in her professional and personal life.
-She is courted by two men, the already-married publisher Kendall Nesbitt who is trying to divorce his wife for Liza, and her advertising manager Randy Curtis, and cannot decide who to choose.
-When she begins seeing a psychologist, she delves into her dreams and memories of her unhappy childhood.
-She illustrates a dream of being put on trial for her indecision in a circus setting, with her photographer Russel Paxton acting as prosecutor, Kendall as chief witness, and Randy as her defense attorney.
-She defends her refusal to make up her mind ("The Saga of Jenny").
-She at last makes her decision when her marketing manager Charley Johnson is able to remember the lyrics to an old song she cannot completely recall.
-When Charley remembers the words to the song ("My Ship") Liza realizes that he is the man for her, and finally makes up her mind.
+Liza Elliott finds herself constantly plagued by indecision in her professional and personal life.
+She is courted by two men, the already-married publisher Kendall Nesbitt who is trying to divorce his wife for Liza, and the film star Randy Curtis, and cannot decide whom to choose.
+When she begins seeing a psychologist, she delves into her dreams and memories of her unhappy childhood, and is haunted by the melody of a song she cannot recall.
+In one dream, she believes she is being put on trial for her indecision in a circus setting, with her marketing manager Charley Johnson acting as prosecutor, Kendall as chief witness, and Randy as her defense attorney, in which she defends her refusal to make up her mind ("The Saga of Jenny").
+She eventually comes to realize that the root of her trauma is having been repeatedly rejected in her youth due to her plain appearance; as she makes this breakthrough, she remembers the mysterious song ("My Ship").
+She realizes that Kendall and Randy both relate to her only on a superficial level, and finds true partnership with Charley, who sees her as an equal.